PhantomMike/100-days-of-code/log.md

+### Day 48: April 2, 2017

+**Today's Progress:** Worked through a new React demo published by Samer Buna.

+**Thoughts:** It was pretty straightforward except I painfully learned the difference between single quotes and apostrophes!!

 ### Day 47: April 1, 2017

 **Today's Progress:** Finished gridworld Java sample implementation for final project in prep for AP CS exam polymorphism review.